oluwafunmilayo-droid/hr-attrition-analysis/README.md

 ### 4. Validated Data Types
-All columns were confirmed to have correct data types before analysis began — ensuring accurate aggregations and calculations.
+All columns were confirmed to have correct data types before analysis began, this ensured accurate aggregations and calculations.

 ---